 Not minor if: The temperature controller was determined to be degraded during subsequent testing and not capable of performing its intended safety function.

-Example d: A licensee procedure required specific IROFS valves on a locked valve list to be locked as indicated on plant Piping and Instrumentation Diagrams (P&ID’s).
+Example 1d: A licensee procedure required specific IROFS valves on a locked valve list to be locked as indicated on plant Piping and Instrumentation Diagrams (P&ID’s).
 Inspectors identified IROFS designated valves on the locked valve list that were not indicated as locked on the P&ID’s.
 The licensee is required to implement a configuration management program to ensure that the information used to operate and maintain safety controls is kept current.
 Configuration management was credited as a management measure in the license application.

 The violation: The licensee failed to implement management measures (configuration management) as required by 10 CFR 70.61(e) and 70.62(d) to ensure that IROFS were available and reliable to perform their function when needed to comply with the performance requirements of 10 CFR 70.61.